top of page

 • Aggressiveness

 Shelters are filled with animals that need suitable homes, and some of these animals have never had a home.
 Some were homeless and lived on the streets before they were lucky enough to make it to a shelter.
 Most of the animals in shelters are mixed, which means their parents are different breeds.
 Studies actually show that mixed breeds are healthier than purebred animals that many breeders sell.
 When you think of an animal shelter, you probably just think about dogs and cats.
 But you can find other animals at shelters, too.
-Many shelters have rabbits, birds, turtles, ferrets, snakes, guinea pigs, and many others up for adoption as well.
+Many shelters have rabbits, birds, turtles, ferrets, snakes, guinea pigs, and many others up for adoption.
 If you are thinking about a pet for your family, please look into adopting a shelter pet!
 They are amazing and they deserve a second chance!!

 I worked for the Humane Society of North Texas (HSNT) for almost a year as an Animal Adoption Counselor and Kennel Tech.
 I cared for some wonderful animals and found homes for them.
 Animal Adoption Counselors help match potential owners with shelter pets for a minimal fee, that goes toward vaccines, micro-chipping, and to spay or neuter your new pet.
 These services are significant reasons to get your new friend from a shelter and are less expensive than buying from a breeder, on top of having to pay for these exact services through a vet.
 Plus, when you adopt a shelter pet, you are saving a life!
 Animal shelters have limited space and do not have enough money to take care of all the animals they house when they become ill and have to be euthanized.
 Unfortunately, this happens to healthy animals, too.